Gabriel Pascaru

-Gabriel Pascaru (born November 29, 1985) is a professional Romanian darts player, currently playing in World Darts Federation events.
+Gabriel Pascaru (born November 29, 1985) is a Romanian darts player who has competed in World Darts Federation events.

 Career

 In 2018, Pascaru won the Gibraltar Open.
 He won the Ukraine Open in 2019.

 In September 2019, Pascaru qualified for the 2020 BDO World Darts Championship as the Eastern European Qualifier, but lost 3–1 to Justin Hood in the preliminary round.